+Ms. Chan represents clients in a range of highly-regulated industries.
 Ms. Chan’s work for clients has included the following:

 - An arbitration award in favor of an educational institution in a dispute over the interpretation of licensing agreements.

 - Defense of large financial institutions and mortgage lenders against claims involving improper mortgage lending and servicing practices.

 - Representation of private equity firms, life sciences companies, and publicly-traded companies in responding to FINRA inquiries.